It would be a pleasure to help you prep your television program or documentary for APT.

 This is where we can help you.

 *Note: APT is a separate entity from PBS.
-While PBS is a nationwide network that collects dues from its member stations, APT is a syndicator that works with stations on a 1:1 basis to deliver content.
+While PBS is a nationwide network that collects dues from its member stations, APT is a syndicator that works with stations on a 1:1 basis with PBS stations to deliver content.

-Chris Bové has worked for BTPM in many capacities for 25 years, and is their top point person for the editorial work required to turn independently produced content into passable TV shows for APT.
+Chris Bové has worked for BTPM in many capacities for nearly 30 years, and is their top point person for the editorial work required to turn independently produced content into programs accepted by APT.

 You'll send a low-res version of the full content for review, and then will receive approval or denial, based on whether the content can be made to qualify for APT's guidelines as well as BTPM's standards.